ZeAntwan/narrator-playdate/README.md

 For this library to work, you will need to parse and output the file in another way.

-There is definitly a simple Lua script that you can run on your machin to do that, but because I can't manage to run "normal" lua, this repo contains a basic Defold project that can do that for you, but you can also create a very simple lua script using the original repo using this snippet.
+There is definitly a simple Lua script that you can run on your machine to do that, but because I can't manage to run "normal" lua, this repo contains a basic Defold project that can do that for you, but you can also create a very simple lua script using the original repo using this snippet.

 ```lua
 local narrator = require('narrator.narrator')